PrintessEditor/getting-started/README.md

-Printess can still be easily be loaded from our CDN.
+Printess can easily be loaded from our CDN.

 Be aware that Printess itself is loaded after the webcomponents polyfills.
 So first we need to load **webcomponentjs** from the Printess CDN.